 - Do not assume.
 Period.

 Learning is a growth process and requires the learner to think about how they best learn, or to perform metacognition (thinking about thinking).
 A learner naturally makes mistakes.
-If the mistakes lead to failure and the learner persists at the task, despite the failure, this is resiliency.
+If the mistakes lead to failure and the learner persists in the task, despite the failure, this is resiliency.

 So the question for those in leadership positions is, can you teach resiliency?
 And, if so, how?
-The answer is Yes, resiliency can be taught.
-And, a good way to start is through being a resilient role model.
-To often, of late, we are seeing one set of standards set for students and another set forth for staff.
+The answer is yes, resiliency can be taught.
+And, a good way to start is by being a resilient role model.
+Too often, of late, we are seeing one set of standards set for students and another set forth for staff.
 This is not the way to role model expected or even desired behavior such as being resilient.
 Did you even teach a lesson and then think – I could (and should have done that better or different?).
 Did you then take steps to make it better by changing your method, expectations, outcomes, or assessments?
 Are you role modeling resilience?
 In what ways?
 Have you ever shared your resiliency with your students?
 If not, you should.

 Adults involved in the lives of students, whether they are in your class or in your home, need to encourage resiliency.
 We also need to role model it.
-This means not giving up when times get tough, when you don’t understand, when you are too tired to care, when you have too much to do and not enough time to do it.
+This means not giving up when times get tough, or when you don’t understand, or when you are too tired to care, or when you have too much to do and not enough time to do it.
 Push forward.

 Think about what you, as an educator, want as an end result for your students.
-Isn’t it for them to life long learners, able to problem solve and make valuable contributions to an increasingly global society, starting with their own communities?
+Isn’t it for them to become life-long learners, able to problem solve and make valuable contributions to an increasingly global society, starting with their own communities?
 I know it is what I want for my students and others.
 We must nurture resiliency.
 It is a powerful thing to witness when a student realizes that they have the capacity to push forward, make changes, and re-tackle a task or content that stymied them previously.
-If we encourage dependency on us, as educators, or as parents, that will never happen.
+If we encourage dependency on ourselves, as educators, or as parents, that will never happen.